finos/community/.github/ISSUE_TEMPLATE/Software-Project-Contribution.md

 - [ ] Check if maintainers and other contributors are all covered by FINOS CLA
 - [ ] Engage with FINOS Legal team to figure out what’s needed to cover all maintainers and contributors with FINOS CLA
 - [ ] Reach out to contributors and employers to coordinate CLA signatures
+- [ ] Invite GitHub usernames to GitHub FINOS Org
+- [ ] Create `<project-name>-maintainers` GitHub team and invite users

 ## Validation (only if code is contributed)
+- [ ] Backup (even with screenshot) GitHub permissions of the repository to transfer
+- [ ] Check GitHub repository transfer requirements:
+  - [ ] [finos-admin](http://github.com/finos-admin) has `Admin` to all repositories to transfer
+  - [ ] [finos-admin](http://github.com/finos-admin) ia allowed to transfer repositories out of the org
+  - [ ] if the repository is owned by a user (and not an org), the user must be able to transfer the repository to [finos-admin](http://github.com/finos-admin)
 - [ ] The codebase doesn’t have HIGH or CRITICAL CVEs across direct and transitive libraries
 - [ ] The codebase doesn’t have any unfriendly licenses across direct and transitive libraries
 - [ ] (optional - if a build system is provided) The build process runs successfully
-- [ ] [finos-admin](http://github.com/finos-admin) is Admin of the GitHub repository to transfer
 - [ ] The codebase doesn’t include any patent or copyright that conflicts with FINOS Governance and bylaws (to be validated with FINOS Legal team)
 - [ ] [All incubating criteria](https://community.finos.org/docs/governance/Software-Projects/stages/incubating) are met (review documentation provided above)

 ## Code transfer
-- [ ] Backup (even with screenshot) GitHub permissions of the repository to transfer
+- [ ] Transfer all code assets as GitHub repositories under github.com/finos
 - [ ] Rename main branch to `main` (instead of `master`)
-- [ ] Check GitHub repository transfer requirements:
-  - [ ] [finos-admin](http://github.com/finos-admin) has `Admin` to all repositories to transfer
-  - [ ] [finos-admin](http://github.com/finos-admin) ia allowed to transfer repositories out of the org
-  - [ ] if the repository is owned by a user (and not an org), the user must be able to transfer the repository to [finos-admin](http://github.com/finos-admin)
-- [ ] Transfer all code assets as GitHub repositories under github.com/finos
-- [ ] Invite GitHub usernames to GitHub FINOS Org
-- [ ] Create `<project-name>-maintainers` GitHub team and invite users
 - [ ] Configure `finos-admins` (`Maintain` role) and `finos-staff` (`Triage` role) team permissions

 ## Project Communication Channel(s)